-Final Course Mark GPA QUALITATIVE INTERPRETATION А 4.0 Excellent performance demonstrating superior work.
+FINAL COURSE MARK GPA Qualitative Interpretation Α 4.0 Excellent performance demonstrating superior work.
 A- 3.67 Strong performance with some room for improvement.
 B+ 3.33 Good performance. В 3.00 Competent performance.
 B- 2.67 Minimal performance calling for marked future improvement.
 C+ 2.33 С 2.00 Inadequate performance; multiple marks below B- lead to probation and or dismissal for poor scholarship.
-C- 1.67 D+ 1.33 D 1.00 Unacceptable performance that cannot be counted toward meeting degree or certification D- .67 requirements, although such marks factor in cumulative GPA and can play a role in a student being placed on probation or dismissed for poor scholarship.
-F 0.00 N Course not completed; may also carry a parenthetical mark to which the incomplete will convert if not removed within a year.
-A Audited course; such courses may not be counted toward meeting degree or certification requirements and may not be retaken for credit once audited. Х Absent from the final exam; may also carry a parenthetical mark to which the final mark will convert if not removed within a year, or earlier is specified by the instructor.
+C- 1.67 Scholarship.
+D+ 1.33 D 1.00 Unacceptable performance that cannot be counted toward meeting degree or certification D- .67 requirements, although such marks factor in cumulative GPA and can play a role in a student being placed on probation or dismissed for poor scholarship.
+F 0.00 Some places on presenting of distributions and the peer content of N Course not completed; may also carry a parenthetical mark to which the incomplete will convert if not removed within a year. А Audited course; such courses may not be counted toward meeting degree or certification requirements and may not be retaken for credit once audited. Х Absent from the final exam; may also carry a parenthetical mark to which the final mark will convert if not removed within a year, or earlier is specified by the instructor.
 Z Absent from the final exam and incomplete; student has one year to remove incomplete, unless an earlier deadline is specified by the instructor.
 W Course was dropped before the end of the official drop period; does not count toward cumulative GPA or meeting degree or certification requirements.
 WP Course was dropped after the end of the official drop period and student was passing at time he or she dropped; does not count toward cumulative GPA or meeting degree or certification requirements.
 WF 0.00 Course was dropped after the end of the official drop period and student was NOT passing at time he or she dropped; counts toward cumulative GPA, but does not count toward meeting degree or certification requirements.